707jOrtiz/Credit_Card_Checker/README.md

 # Credit_Card_Checker

-Checks if card number provided is valid
+Checks if card number provided is valid using Luhn Algorithm.

 My first project with javascript.